mortenivar/Jed-modes/README.sh.txt

 <ctrl>-v and then type the key combination.

-<ctrl>-c C,   will execute the shellcheck program (if installed) on the
+<ctrl>-c C    will execute the shellcheck program (if installed) on the
               current script and color lines that are identified by shellcheck as having errors/warnings.

-<shift>-down, will jump to the next shellcheck error line, relative to the
+<shift>-down  will jump to the next shellcheck error line, relative to the
               editing point, and display the error message for that line in the message area.
 The editing point will be moved to column of the reported start of the offending code.

-<shift>-up,   will jump to the previous shellcheck error line, relative to the
+<shift>-up    will jump to the previous shellcheck error line, relative to the
               editing point, and display the error message for that line in the message area.
 The editing point will be moved to column of the reported start of the offending code.

-<ctrl>-c W,   will show the shellcheck wiki explanation for the current shellcheck
+<ctrl>-c W    will show the shellcheck wiki explanation for the current shellcheck
               error line in a browser.
 You need to have jumped to an error line first with one of the two key combos above.

 <ctrl>-c E    Execute code in a marked region or if no region is marked then
               in the whole buffer whole buffer.

-<ctrl>-pgup,  briefly show the matching keyword that begins a code block or
+<ctrl>-pgup   briefly show the matching keyword that begins a code block or
               sub-block, if standing on the keyword that ends the block.
               Sometimes convenient in long, convoluted constructs.

-<tab>,        usually, will indent the current line or a marked region
+<tab>         usually, will indent the current line or a marked region

 <enter>       will indent the current line and place the editing point on the new
               line in an indented position.

+<alt>,        (<alt> comma), toggle heredoc indentation on/off

                        A Note on the Formatting Style